ioccc-src/winner/bin/README.md

 to stdout.

 NOTE: `jprint(1)` is a planned tool based on `jfmt(1)`.
-As of 2024 July 28 that tool has not been written, so [jprint-wrapper.sh](%%REPO_URL%%/bin/jprint-wrapper.sh) uses the `JSONPath.sh(1)` tool from the recently forked and modified [JSONPath.sh tool](https://github.com/lcn2/JSONPath.sh).
+As of 2024 Oct 08 that tool has not been written, so [jprint-wrapper.sh](%%REPO_URL%%/bin/jprint-wrapper.sh) uses the `JSONPath.sh(1)` tool from the recently forked and modified [JSONPath.sh tool](https://github.com/lcn2/JSONPath.sh).